chr33s/pdf/packages/pdf/README.md

 const doc = PDFDocument.load(content, { ignoreEncryption: true, password });
 ```

+## Migrating to v1.0.0

+For guidance on upgrading from earlier releases, see the upstream migration guide: https://github.com/Hopding/pdf-lib/blob/main/docs/MIGRATION.md.
+This fork keeps API differences documented in the monorepo changelog.

 ## Contributing

 We welcome contributions from the open source community!
-If you are interested in contributing to `pdf`, please take a look at the [CONTRIBUTING.md](docs/CONTRIBUTING.md) file.
-It contains information to help you get `pdf` setup and running on your machine.
+If you are interested in contributing to `pdf`, please start a thread in [Discussions](https://github.com/chr33s/pdf/discussions) or [open an issue](https://github.com/chr33s/pdf/issues).
 (We try to make this as simple and fast as possible! :rocket:)

 ## Maintainership

-Check out [MAINTAINERSHIP.md](docs/MAINTAINERSHIP.md) for details on how this repo is maintained and how we use [issues](docs/MAINTAINERSHIP.md#issues), [PRs](docs/MAINTAINERSHIP.md#pull-requests), and [discussions](docs/MAINTAINERSHIP.md#discussions).
+We track work through [issues](https://github.com/chr33s/pdf/issues), [pull requests](https://github.com/chr33s/pdf/pulls), and [discussions](https://github.com/chr33s/pdf/discussions).
+Formal maintainership notes will live alongside this README as they are written.

 ## Tutorials and Cool Stuff